benhannafin/newsflash/README.md

 * Duplicate headlines are avoided using the URL as a unique field
 * Basic logging and error handling are included
 * The app uses environment variables for configuration
-* The code contributor Bottletop7 is also Ben Hannafin, using the account linked to his personal email